wbrothersCuba/Blog-Wbrothers-API/readme.md

 The app is configured to work with CORS requests already, so you can make request using postman or testing directly in the frontend app.
-The API use JWT for authentication so you must generate a token and put it in the headers of the request.
+The API uses JWT for authentication so you must generate a token and put it in the headers of the request.